SolaceProducts/solace-jms-spring-boot/README.md

 ## Contributing

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on the process for submitting pull requests to us.
+[![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v1.4%20adopted-ff69b4.svg)](code-of-conduct.md)
-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on t## Code of Conduct [![Contributor Covenant](https://img.shields.io/badge/Contributor%20Covenant-v1.4%20adopted-ff69b4.svg)](code-of-conduct.md) Please note that this project is released with a Contributor Code of Conduct.
-By participating in this project you agree to abide by its terms.he process for submitting pull requests to us.
+Please note that this project is released with a Contributor Code of Conduct.
+By participating in this project you agree to abide by its terms.

 ## Authors